SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/sequence_qc.rst

-Quality Control of Assembled Contigs
+Quality control of assembled contigs
 ====================================

 Go to the relevant folder in the local directory where the assembled bidirectional contigs are stored.
 Select and open an assembly.

-Manually Editing Assemblies
+Manually editing assemblies
 ---------------------------

 * Check the "Translation" option in the right hand menu of the Display window